Pre-Support Diagnostic Checklist

 Workflow

-You'll use Prometheus queries, Grafana dashboards, kubectl events, and Agent CRD status together in a systematic escalation workflow.
+You'll use Prometheus queries, Grafana dashboards, admission webhook output, and Agent CRD status together in a systematic escalation workflow.
 This integrated approach is what separates novice operators from experienced ones who can confidently navigate the boundary between self-resolution and escalation.

 Learning Objectives